See LNER class J94 for details.

 Tests on Works Number 3883 demonstrated significant improvements over a standard locomotive with a steaming rate of 12,000lbs/hour being achieved compared with 6,000lbs/hour for an unmodified locomotive.
 A maximum output of 898hp was recorded, a very impressive figure for what was a shunting locomotive.
 These tests were the last time a steam locomotive was formally tested by British Railways with a dynamometer car.

-As 3885 it was loaned to the National Coal Board (NCB) at Coventry from 1964 until 1966 when it returned to the Hunslet Engine Company.
+As 3885 it was loaned to the Coventry Homefire Plant between May 1965 and May 1966 when it was returned to the Hunslet Engine Company.

-Its next employment was at NCB Walkden workshops where it gained the name Alison.
-In 1970 it moved on to NCB Gresford before going to NCB Bold in 1974 where it was renamed Joseph.
+Its next employment was at NCB Walkden workshops in July 1970 where it gained the name Alison and given the NCB number 63.000.410.
+In December 1970 it moved on to NCB Gresford before going to NCB Bold in April 1974 where it was renamed Joseph in February 1980.
 It remained working at Bold until 1984 when it was taken out of service.

 The locomotive has the distinction of being the last steam locomotive in industrial service in the UK, being taken out of use from Bold Colliery in 1984